How To Restring A Guitar – 4 Step Plan

 Last step in my how to restring a guitar plan!
 When you have added all the strings you need to bring them up to tune.
 At this point, it’s good to get a really precise tuner.

-While you can use any tuner like the Boss TU-3 (my favourite), consider investing in the Peterson VSS-C Strobo Series Stomp or any Peterson tuners.
+While you can use any tuner like the Boss TU-3 (my favorite), consider investing in the Peterson VSS-C Strobo Series Stomp or any Peterson tuners.

 Start with one string.
 Tune it to the correct pitch.
-Once at pitch then place your finger lightly over the 12th fret and plug the string again (this is called a harmonic).
+Once at pitch, place your finger lightly over the 12th fret and plug the string again (called a harmonic).

 You want to check that this is in tune as well.
 If it’s not, you need to get your guitar set up by a good local tech.

 Next, you need to push down on the string from the top of the fretboard.
-This will cause the string to lose tuning but will get rid of any slackness in the string and help to tighten the string around the tuner.
+This will cause the string to lose tuning but will remove any slackness in the string and help to tighten it around the tuner.

-Then you need to snip off the excess string at the top.
-Once you’ve snipped, then either bend what’s left or just leave it short enough to be useful when restringing.
-If you leave them too long then it’s likely to get caught in your case.
+You next need to snip off the excess string at the top.
+Once you’ve snipped, either bend what’s left or just leave it short enough to be useful when restringing.
+If you leave them too long, it’s likely to get caught in your case.

 When stretching the thinner strings, go carefully or you’ll end up breaking them and having to buy a few sets.